liusida/gym-codecraft/README.md

 ### Todo:

-1. write some nice tasks in `curriculum.json`.
+1. Write more nice tasks in `curriculum.json`.

-2. giving correct reward

-3. step by step reward

-4. rendering? monitoring?
+2. Giving correct reward based on the "test" section.
+Should I use GPT-3.5-turbo to generate the testing code?

+3. How to construct step-by-step rewards (e.g. [Lightman, et al. 2023](https://cdn.openai.com/improving-mathematical-reasoning-with-process-supervision/Lets_Verify_Step_by_Step.pdf))

+4. How to render or monitor the environment?
+Having a sense of how the agent is doing.

+5. Make a LangChain-GPT-3.5-turbo-based agent that can play in this environment